What Camera do you use?

 Will you review our product/ book on your blog?

 I don’t review products on Homegrown Kitchen and occasionally review books that I love and have bought myself.
-From 2017 I will offer a small number of sponsored recipe posts for businesses that are NZ-owned and share a similar food philosophy.
+I now offer a small number of sponsored recipe posts for businesses that are NZ-owned and share a similar food philosophy.
 Please contact me for more details.

 Are you available to develop recipes/ food styling / product photography or present at our event?